The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Kawaguchi, JP

-Johji Inazawa practices in Kawaguchi, Japan.
-Inazawa is rated as an Elite expert by MediFind in the treatment of Cerebellar Hypoplasia.
-Their top areas of expertise are Cerebellar Hypoplasia, Achalasia Microcephaly Syndrome, Microcephaly, and Delayed Growth.
+Johji Inazawa practices practicing medicine in Kawaguchi, Japan.
+Inazawa is rated as a Distinguished expert by MediFind in the treatment of Cerebellar Hypoplasia.
+They are also highly rated in 9 other conditions, according to our data.
+Their clinical expertise encompasses Cerebellar Hypoplasia, Achalasia Microcephaly Syndrome, Microcephaly, and Delayed Growth.

 Learn about our expert tiers